 There are no commercial campgrounds near the village.
-At Chute Lake, 15 km. from Naramata and a much higher elevation, there is a rustic Forest Service campground with pit toilets, and nearby Chute Lake Resort nearby also has campsites.
+At Chute Lake, 15 km. from Naramata and at a much higher elevation, there is a rustic Forest Service campground with pit toilets, and nearby Chute Lake Resort also has campsites.
 In the village, the Naramata Centre has a campground, but it is only for people registered in their programs.

 How big is Naramata?

 The area has an estimated population of 2,000.
 Many people work in Penticton, the adjacent city, population 33,000.

 When was Naramata founded?

 Naramata was founded in 1907 by John Moore Robinson, a land promoter who also founded the communities of Summerland and Peachland.
 He obtained the land from rancher Tom Ellis.
 Robinson divided the area on the benchlands around the townsite into five acre parcels, and promoted the orchard industry.
 Orchards thrived due to the hot, dry summers, cool nights and plentiful water for irrigation.

 Naramata’s Manitou Park has the largest public beach.
 There are changerooms, washrooms, playground, and horseshoe pitch.
 No fires.
 No dogs, please.
 There is a dog beach adjacent to Manitou Park, just around the corner on the southeast side.

 Naramata is foremost an agricultural community.
 The Sunfresh Cooperative Packing House used to occupy a large parcel of land in the village centre, but was closed in 2008 due to the decreasing amount of fruit being grown in the local area.
 The building suffered structural damage and was demolished in 2011.
 To date no buyer has come forward to develop the site.